-Just three heaping tablespoons of it (I use the regular silverware), plus cinnamon, ginger, and walnuts, turn my morning banana smoothie into a guilt-free, vegan Pumpkin Delight Smoothie.
+Just three heaping tablespoons (I use the regular silverware), plus cinnamon, ginger and walnuts, turn my morning banana smoothie into a guilt-free, pumpkin smoothie.
 I store the leftover pumpkin in the refrigerator, and I get four consecutive days of creamy, dreamy pumpkin bliss for breakfast.

 The best part is, I don’t have to share it with anyone.